Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: The Angular Power Spectrum

 The angular power spectrum is a commonly used metric to study the spatial properties of the foreground emission.
 We use the angular power spectrum, $C_\ell$, to describe the observed diffuse emission in the NCP field.
 The angular power spectrum $C_\ell$ is defined as \citep[see e.g.,][]{seljak1997,bernardi2009}:

-where $\tilde{I}(\vect{l})$ is the spatial Fourier transform of an image $I$ (in units of Kelvins), $N_{\ell}$ is the number of samples in an azimuthal bin, $\ell$ is the multipole moment and $\ell = 2\piup |\vect{u}| = 180^{\circ}/\Theta$, and $\Theta$ is the angular scale in degrees (Half-Width Half Maximum).
+where $\tilde{I}(\vect{l})$ is the spatial Fourier transform of an image $I$ (in units of Kelvins), $\vect{l} = 2\piup \vect{u}$ is a two-dimensional vector and Fourier dual to the angular coordinate vector in image space, $N_{\ell}$ is the number of samples in a given azimuthal bin (annulus) of width $\delta|\vect{l}| = 8.0$, the scalar multipole moment $\ell$ is the average of $|\vect{l}|$ in a given azimuthal bin.
+The multipole moment $\ell$ is related to the angular scale $\Theta$ (Half-Width Half Maximum) in degrees as $\ell = 180^{\circ}/\Theta$.
 We use the Stokes~$I$ images to estimate $C_\ell$.
 The images are Fourier transformed along the spatial axes using Fast Fourier Transform (FFT).
-We multiply the images with a spatial Tukey (tapered cosine) window before the FFT to restrict the emission outside the $15^\circ$ radius, left after shapelet modelling, affecting the results.
-We normalize the Fourier transform of the images with the PSF to remove the effect of the weighting scheme applied during imaging.
-Note that we do not apply a primary-beam correction during the estimation of $C_\ell$, nor correct for curvature of the sky, which are both limited in their effect.
+Because the shapelet modelling performs poorly outside the primary beam, we multiply the images with a spatial Tukey (tapered cosine) window before the FFT to suppress the emission outside the $15^\circ$ radius.
+We normalise the Fourier transform of the images with the PSF to remove the effect of the weighting scheme applied during imaging.
+Note that we do not apply a primary-beam correction during the estimation of $C_\ell$, nor correct for curvature of the sky.
+We expect the A12-HBA primary beam (or the LOFAR-HBA tile beam) to be fairly regular on the sky-region within the primary beam FWHM.
+Any beam taper is absorbed in the model and should not affect the single sub-band analysis.
+The sky-curvature manifests itself as the $w$-term in interferometric imaging.
+The A12 array is highly co-planar, with the maximum $w$-term only being $\sim1-2\%$ ($\sim6$ in units of wavelength) of the longest baseline.
+Additionally, $w$-stacking algorithm of \textsc{wsclean} in the current analysis uses 48 $w$-layers to correct for the wide-field/sky curvature related effects.
+We, therefore, expect that both these effects are limited and of second order in the current analysis.

 Figure \ref{fig:CL_compact_sub} presents the angular power spectrum $\Delta^2_\ell \equiv \ell(\ell+1)C_{\ell}/2\piup$ of the Stokes~$I$ image before and after subtraction of the 4924 components of the point source CLEAN model.
 We do not subtract the noise bias, however, it is expected to be a small fraction of the observed power.
 We observe that the power on smaller scales (large $\ell$ values) is dominated by compact sources and is mostly removed after subtraction of the CLEAN model.
 However, power on $\ell < 60$ remains intact after model subtraction.
 Moreover, the angular power spectrum of the residual emission is flat over a wide range of multipole moments, ranging from $\ell = 20$ to $200$, which corresponds to angular scales of $\Theta = 0.9-10^{\circ}$.
 To further quantify the point source CLEAN model and residual emission power spectra, we fit the corresponding angular power spectra respectively with the following functions: